PERM Approval on Reconsideration: Qualifying Experience Gained with PERM Employer

 We filed a PERM application for a Software Engineer position with actual minimum requirements of a Master’s Degree in Computer Science, Engineering or related and 1 year of experience as a Software Engineer, Programmer Analyst, or in a related position, or a Bachelor’s Degree in Computer Science, Engineering or related and 5 years of progressive experience as a Software Engineer, Programmer Analyst, or in a related position.

 The beneficiary possessed a Master’s degree in Computer Science and therefore needed 1 year of experience to qualify.
 The employer wanted to sponsor the beneficiary whose sole experience was gained through the four years of work with the employer as a Programmer Analyst.
-Although the job description for Programmer Analyst listed on the PERM form was clearly at least 50% different than the job description listed for the PERM position, the DOL Officer still issued a denial on the case.
+Although the job description for Programmer Analyst listed on the PERM form was clearly more than 50% different than the job description listed for the PERM position, the DOL Officer still issued a denial on the case.
 The denial of the PERM application cited to 20 C.F.R. § 656.10 of the regulation, which provides that “The job requirements, as described, must represent the employer’s actual minimum requirements for the job opportunity.”

 In response to the denial, we sent the DOL a Request for Reconsideration on behalf of the employer explaining that the beneficiary gained his qualifying experience in a position that was not substantially comparable to the job opportunity, and therefore, the beneficiary meets the actual minimum requirements of the PERM position.
 Our approach was to compare the position of Programmer Analyst to Software Engineer and explain how they are distinct in job duties and responsibilities.
 We pointed out that although there are similarities in skill-sets, the position of Software Engineer builds on the position of Programmer Analyst.
 We also explained that the skill-sets for Programmer Analyst and Software Engineer were more than 50% different, and that any overlapping duties of a Programmer Analyst are mere incidental to the job duties performed by a Software Engineer.
 We made sure to list out the specific job duties for each position to demonstrate how they were distinct and provided additional information regarding the unique characteristics of each position.
 We essentially made the point that both positions may use similar tools and software to execute their job, but their overall job goals are distinct and therefore not substantially comparable.
 Further, the fact that a Programmer Analyst and a Software Engineer are grouped under different SOC (Standard Occupational Classification) codes helped us to make an even stronger argument.
 Based on these details, the DOL agreed that the positions were not substantially comparable and approved the case.